rundax/StakeDefender/README.md

 Keep your stake in safety.

 Stake Defender is a tool to turn off your validator when it starts to miss blocks.
+Stake Defender includes components to monitor Minter node stability and notification services to keep node in a stable state.
 We recommend running several instances in different machines with different Minter Node API.

 [![Build Status][build-status]][build-status-url]